Nothing but Net

 JOE BUGLEWICZ—GETTY IMAGES

 Powerful players have been attracting new audiences.
-Rookie rookie a person who is just starting out in a profession (noun) stars have drawn in viewers.
+Rookie rookie having to do with a beginner in a profession (adjective) stars have drawn in viewers.
 One of these stars is Caitlin Clark.
 She plays for the Indiana Fever.
 Another, Angel Reese, plays for the Chicago Sky.

 ELSA—GETTY IMAGESVeteran players are showing off their skills, as well.
 A’ja Wilson is one.
 She plays for the Las Vegas Aces.
 Wilson set two league records this year.
 She earned 1,021 points and 451 rebounds during the regular season.